 Up to five (5) days leave with pay shall be granted where a death occurs in the immediate family of an employee or an employee's spouse.
-Immediate family is defined as including spouse, parents, grandparents, children, grandchildren, brothers, sisters, step-children, step-parents, sister-in-law, brother-in-law, and foster parents and foster children with whom the employee has had a substantial relationship.
+Immediate family is defined as including spouse, parents, grandparents, children, grandchildren, siblings, step-children, step-parents, sibling-in-law, and foster parents and foster children or other person residing in the employee's home with whom the employee has had a substantial relationship.
 Up to three (3) additional days with pay shall be granted where unusual circumstances and/or extensive travel is involved.
 In extenuating circumstances, additional leave without pay may be granted.
 Requests for leave should be made as soon as practicable.